gxz0233/M910Q_Hackintosh/README.md

 After these steps, the M910Q has Windows and MacOS installed.
 ![](Docs/Images/4.png)
 ### USB ports mapping
-After some version of big sur, MacOS can not support more than 15 USB ports, so USB mapping is necessary if your motherboard has more than 15 USB ports.
-For M910Q, Bluetooth is not functioning because MacOS couldn't find the right USB ports for the card. use this Windows tool: [USBToolBox](https://github.com/USBToolBox/tool/releases) to create two Kexts, then put them in Kexts directory.
+After a version of big sur, MacOS do not support more than 15 USB ports, so USB mapping is necessary if your motherboard has more than 15 USB ports.
+For M910Q, Bluetooth is not functioning because MacOS couldn't find the right USB ports associate with card.
+The good news Windows is very friendly for discovering hardware , Windows should has no problem to find and install driver for this card, you can use this Windows tool: [USBToolBox](https://github.com/USBToolBox/tool/releases) to create a USB ports mapping Kexts under Windows, then put them in Kexts directory.

   * USBToolBox.kext
   * UTBMap.kext
-These two Kexts are only thing you need for M910Q.
+These two Kexts are only thing you need to install Wifi+Bluetooth card under M910Q MacOS.
 Bluetooth should work after a reboot.
 ![](Docs/Images/1.png)
 ![](Docs/Images/Inked2_LI.jpg)
 ![](Docs/Images/3.png)